 (16) the consideration of the financial relationships between the University and external funding bodies, and advising Council on actions it considers necessary regarding such relationships;

-(17) on the recommendation of the Buildings and Estates Subcommittee, and following consultation with Personnel Committee, the approval of charges for parking in University-controlled car parks.
+(17) on the recommendation of the Buildings and Estates Subcommittee, and following consultation with People Committee, the approval of charges for parking in University-controlled car parks.